rorosaurus/roryhay.es/_posts/2023-10-20-esp32-c3-super-mini.md

 title: Cheap (W)LED controller - ESP32-C3 Super Mini
 date: 2023-10-20 13:32:20 +0300
 description:  My new favorite cheap (W)LED controller! # Add post description (optional)
-img: blog/esp32-c3-super-mini.jpg # Add image post (optional)
+img: blog/esp32-c3-super-mini/esp32-c3-super-mini.jpg # Add image post (optional)
 fig-caption: Tiny but powerful!  # Add figcaption (optional)
 github-repo: # Add github repo (optional)
-tags: [Maker, Soldering, LEDs, ESP32]
+tags: [Maker, Soldering, LEDs, ESP32, WLED]
 ---

 I'm always on the lookout for a new favorite microcontroller.
 The ESP family has been my favorite for quite some time now, and the new C3 chip offers quite a lot in a super cheap package!
-I assume that's due to its RISC-V architecture reducing licensing costs for espressif.
+I assume that's due to its RISC-V architecture reducing licensing costs for Espressif.

 ## What's it got?
 This tiny board can be had for less than $2.50 and comes in at 18mm x 22.5mm - perfect for tiny projects!
 The C3 only has a single CPU core @ 160MHz, which is a downgrade from the 240MHz dual core LX6 CPU on the original ESP32.
 Connectivity-wise, the C3 still has 2.4 GHz Wi-Fi (802.11b/g/n) and Bluetooth® 5 (LE).
 This Super Mini dev board uses the optional 4 MB flash integrated in the C3's tiny QFN32 (5×5 mm) package.